 If you suspect you have chigger bites, immediately wash your skin with soap and water and clean any clothes you wear.
 This will get rid of any remaining chiggers on your body.

 In the meantime, try to avoid scratching the area, as further breaks to the skin barrier can increase the risk of further infection.
-Then apply an antiseptic to any welts.
+Apply an antiseptic to any welts.

-Chigger mites are often too small to be visible in grassland or woodland environments.
-As a result, preventative measures are typically general.
+Chiggers are often too small to be visible in grassland or woodland environments.
+As a result, preventive measures are typically general ones.

 Avoid common chigger habitats